-- Blaze Wavelengths of 400 or 500 nm
+- Blaze Wavelengths from 750 to 1600 nm

-- · High Grating Efficiency of 60% to 80% at Blaze Wavelength
+- High Grating Efficiency of 60 to 80% at Blaze Wavelength

 - Low Ghosting, <0.5% of Parent Line

-- · Aluminum Reflective Coating
+- Aluminum Reflective Coating

 - Soda Lime Glass Substrate with 300 to 1200 Grooves/mm

 - · Produced from Ruled Original

-Thorlabs offers ruled diffraction gratings for use in the visible region.
+Thorlabs offers ruled diffraction gratings for use in the near-IR region.
 These gratings will have a relatively sharp efficiency peak about their blaze wavelength and are produced from ruled originals.
 They are offered with different blaze angles to suit a variety of applications in spectroscopy and analysis where high efficiency is of primary concern.
 For more information, please click on the Gratings Tutorial tab above.
 We also offer holographic gratings, which do not produce ghosting effects at the expense of efficiency.
 For information regarding the differences between grating types, please click on the Gratings Guide tab above.

-Click to Enlarge Diffraction Grating Mounted in Polaris Mirror Mount Using Diffraction Grating Adapter
+Diffraction Grating Mounted in Polaris Mirror Mount Using Diffraction Grating Adapter